Wings (Birdy song): In popular culture

-The song was featured in trailers for Winter's Tale, Labor Day, the season three finale of Game of Thrones, the season five finale of The Vampire Diaries and one episode of Catfish: The TV Show.
+The song was featured in trailers for Winter's Tale, Labor Day, the season five finale of The Vampire Diaries and one episode of Catfish: The TV Show.

 In 2015, it was also used as the soundtrack of the Lloyds Horse Story 250 year anniversary advert, resulting in its return to the UK Singles Chart, reaching a new peak of number 8.
 Birdy performed the song at the 2016 BBC Festival of Remembrance.
 The song was covered by British rock band Nothing But Thieves for the BBC Radio 1 Live Lounge series.